PyPSA/pypsa-eur/doc/supply_demand.rst

 The share of steel produced via the primary route is exogenously set in the `config file <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L279>`_.
 The share of steel obtained via hydrogen-based DRI plus EAF is also set exogenously in the `config file <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L287>`_.
 The remaining share is manufactured through the secondary route using scrap metal in EAF.
 Bioenergy as alternative to coke in blast furnaces is not considered in the model (`Mandova et.al <https://doi.org/10.1016/j.biombioe.2018.04.021>`_, `Suopajärvi et.al <https://doi.org/10.1016/j.apenergy.2018.01.060>`_).

 For the remaining subprocesses in this sector, the following transformations are assumed.
 Methane is used as energy source for the smelting process.
 Activities associated with furnaces, refining and rolling, and product finishing are electrified assuming the current efficiency values for these cases.
-These transformations result in changes in process emissions as outlined in the process emissions figure presented in the industry overview section (add link to the overview section).
+These transformations result in changes in process emissions as outlined in the process emissions figure presented in the industry overview section (see :ref:`Overview`).

 *Chemicals Industry*